Students building models of molecules in the lab.

 Unsaturated hydrocarbons-The alkenes

-The alkenes are a homologous series of hydrocarbon molecules which are similar in some ways to the alkanes, but they are much more reactive than the alkanes.
-The Alkenes are unsaturated hydrocarbons; this means that they contain carbon atoms which have a double covalent bond between two of the carbon atoms in the hydrocarbon molecule e.g. the diagram below shows the first three alkenes.
+The alkenes are a homologous series of hydrocarbon molecules which are similar in some ways to the alkanes; but they are much more reactive than the alkanes.
+The alkenes are unsaturated hydrocarbons; this means that they contain a carbon-carbon double covalent bond (C=C) between two of the carbon atoms in the hydrocarbon molecule.
+For example the diagram below shows the first three alkenes.

 The first three alkenes

 The first 3 members of the alkene homologous series are ethene, propene and butene.
-The diagram below shows ball and stick model of these three alkene molecules as well as their displayed and structural formula.
+The diagram below shows ball and stick models of these three alkene molecules as well as their displayed and molecular formulae.

 3D models, molecular formula, displayed, structural formulae for the first three alkenes, ethene, propene and butene.

-The alkenes form a new homologous series of hydrocarbons.
-They are unsaturated meaning they contain one C=C, that is a carbon carbon double covalent bond.
+The alkenes form a homologous series of hydrocarbons.
+They are unsaturated meaning they contain one C=C, that is a carbon-carbon double covalent bond.
 The number of hydrogen atoms in an alkene is simply double the number of carbon atoms.
 This gives a general formula for the alkenes of CnH2n.

 Butene and pentene

 In GCSE chemistry you need to be familiar with the structure and formulae of the first four members of the alkene homologous series.
-The image below shows the structure of butene and pentene, the 4th and 5th members of the alkene homologous series.
+The image below shows butene and pentene, the 3rd and 4th members of the alkene homologous series.
 You may notice that the structure of butene shown below is different from the one shown above.
-The differences are in the placement of the double bond, however it does not matter in GCSE chemistry where you place the double bond in these molecules, as long as there is only one C=C bond present in the hydrocarbon molecule.
+This is because the double bond can be in different positions giving different (positional) isomers.
+At GCSE you may not be expected to name these in detail but you should recognise they are different structures as long as there is only one C=C bond present in the hydrocarbon molecule.

-Ball and stick model of butene and penetene, as well as the structural formulae and displayed formula of butene and penetene are shown
+3D models of butene and pentene, as well as the structural formulae and displayed formula of butene and pentene are shown

 Combustion of alkene molecules